 Immune checkpoint inhibitors (ICPs), often used in conjunction with GCs, can result in pancreatic toxicity and very rarely can cause diabetes (<1%).
-The insulin deficiency brought on by ICPs may present as a new-onset T1DM or sudden worsening of T2DM.
-It can present more rapidly than a typical new onset T1 situation, and is associated with symptoms of DKA, as the underlying physiology is insulin deficiency Management of this situation is beyond the scope of this document.
+The insulin deficiency brought on by ICPs may present as a newonset T1DM or sudden worsening of T2DM.
+It can present more rapidly than a typical new onset T1DM, and is associated with symptoms of DKA, as the underlying physiology is insulin deficiency.
+Management of this situation is beyond the scope of this document.
 If this is suspected, an urgent referral to endocrinology and DEP/DEC and/or an emergency department is warranted.
 Insulin is most often required to manage this situation.

-Risk Factors for GC Related Hyperglycemia
+Risk Factors for Glucocorticoid Related Hyperglycemia

-Table 1: Risk Factors for Glucocorticoid-Induced Hyperglycemia 1,4
+Table 1: Risk Factors for Glucocorticoid-Induced Hyperglycemia

-Risk Factors for SIH
+Risk Factors for Steroid-Induced Hyperglycemia

 Higher Dose Treatment (prednisolone >20 mg, hydrocortisone >50mg, dexamethasone >4mg)

 Longer Duration of Treatment

 Concurrent cytotoxic therapy known to cause hyperglycemia

 Previous glucocorticoid hyperglycemia

 Advanced Age

 High BMI

-Pre DM (IFG, IGT), A1c \geq 6.0
+Pre DM, A1c $\geq$ 6.0

-GDM history
+Gestational Diabetes Mellitus (GDM) history

 Polycystic Ovarian Syndrome

 Family History of DM

 African, Asian, Indigenous ancestry